Ruud de Wild

 Rudolf Alexander de Wild (born 24 April 1969) is a Dutch radio host.
 He is also a former DJ, VJ and was one of the faces of the now-defunct television network Talpa.

 On 6 May 2002, when he worked for radio station 3FM, he interviewed Pim Fortuyn.
 After the interview De Wild and Fortuyn stepped outside where De Wild witnessed the assassination of Fortuyn.
 De Wild stated that he narrowly avoided being shot himself and suffered from trauma and PTSD as a result of witnessing Fortuyn's murder.

 In 2004, De Wild started his show Ruuddewild.nl on Radio 538.
 He got a timeslot between 16.00 and 19.00.
-At that time he also worked for the television channel Talpa of John de Mol.
+At that time he also worked for the television channel Talpa of John de Mol Jr..
 He presented Big Brother 5 together with Bridget Maasland.

 Conflict with Radio 538

 In the summer of 2007, De Wild did not return to present his program on Radio 538 after his holiday.
 Official statements said De Wild was suffering from burnout, but rumours circulated that he had tried to break out of his contract with Radio 538 because he felt that he was not getting enough creative freedom from the station.
 His show Ruuddewild.nl went on without him, and was presented by Lindo Duvall, another deejay at Radio 538.

 Because the show was still called Ruuddewild.nl, and Radio 538 repeatedly stated that De Wild really was ill, it appeared De Wild was going to return.
 But on 25 October 2007, Ruuddewild.nl disappeared from Radio 538's schedule and was replaced by a nameless afternoon show, still presented by Lindo Duvall.
 Radio 538 then stated it had terminated De Wild's contract.